-Fremantle cruise port serves as port to Perth - the Western Australia state's capital city.
-Fremantle is called "Freo" by Western Australians and "Walyallup" by the indigenous people living in the state's southwest part (between Geraldton and Esperance).
-Passenger ferries offer regular service between the port and Rottnest Island (at ~ 14 ml / 22 km off of the coast) and also on Swan River to Perth.
+Fremantle port serves as cruise port to Perth - Western Australia's capital city.
+The city is called "Freo" (by Western Australians) and "Walyallup" (by the indigenous people living between Geraldton and Esperance).
+Passenger ferries offer regularly scheduled service between the port and Rottnest Island (at ~ 14 mi / 22 km off of the coast) and also on Swan River to Perth City.

-- Fremantle cruise port is located at the Swan River's mouth and it is a major part of the metropolitan area of Perth.
-The cruise ship terminal is at just 20-min driving distance from Perth City.
+Port Fremantle is located at the Swan River's mouth.
+It is a major part of the Perth City metro area.
+The cruise ship terminal is located at just 20-min driving distance from Perth City.

 Cruise itineraries to and from Fremantle-Perth

 Follows a list of destinations visited by cruise ships leaving out of Fremantle-Perth: